- Application Information

 The priority application deadline for all health programs is January 1st for the fall term.
 Admission to most health programs is based on a competitive comparison to other applicants for the same term, therefore applicants who meet the expressed minimum admission requirements are not necessarily guaranteed acceptance.

 Prospective applicants are encouraged to become familiar with Husson University.
 Campus tours and open house programs provide candidates with an opportunity to visit the University and experience campus life.
 Visits may occur at other times, and personal interviews are recommended.
+Prospective students are encouraged to schedule a visit.

 All correspondence concerning undergraduate admission should be addressed to: